-White, who is Métis-Cree, had never met Courtney, and he never would.
-And yet, on a February day in 2014, something compelled him to show up unannounced at the landfill to ask investigators a favour: when they found Courtney's remains, could he please say a prayer, sing a song, help guide her to a better place?
+White, who is Métis-Cree, had never met Courtney, and yet, on a February day in 2014, something compelled him to show up unannounced at the landfill to ask investigators a favor: when they found Courtney's remains, could he please say a prayer, sing a song, help guide her to a better place?

 "I couldn't imagine her spirit staying in that spot," White told VICE recently.
 "That unimaginable thought of a human being being treated in that manner, it was just appalling… She needed that dignity, that release, that compassion."

 Courtney's remains were found on February 15, 2014, a little over two weeks after she was last seen.
 White was allowed to say his prayers and to guide her somewhere better; an RCMP investigator sat at his side as they released Courtney's spirit from the landfill.

 In the almost two years since that day, White has become one of Courtney's surprise advocates.
 While Courtney's mother grieves in private, White is rallying the community, lest Courtney's killing go unnoticed by the media and the country at large.